LADSoft/OrangeC/doc/adl.md

     </State>
 ```

-when the coding state variable 'rex' appears in a coding a value of four will be emitted as a four-bit sequence.
+when the coding state variable 'rex' appears in a coding a value of four will be emitted as a four-bit coding sequence.

 The use would be similar to: